Kibbeh Recipe: Step-by-Step Lebanese Classic

 4.

-Add the ground beef, spices, salt, dry mint, fresh marjoram, cinnamon, and black pepper.
-While the food processor runs from the top, add about ½ cup of ice-cold water and mix for 30 seconds.
+Add the ground beef, spices, salt, dry mint, fresh marjoram, cinnamon, and black pepper to the food processor.
+While blending, slowly pour in ½ cup of ice-cold water from the top.
+Continue mixing for 30 seconds until the mixture is well combined and smooth.

 Mark as complete